brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 the little town I was based in (Melbourne, Florida).

-If you are not familiar with this area in Florida, you have probably heard about the "space coast", which is this area in the USA where there is lots of rockets going around, where NASA is based at and also all of those companies that produce aerospace technology.
+If you are not familiar with this area in Florida, you have probably heard about the "space coast", which is this area in the USA where rockets go around, where NASA is based at, together with many companies that working on aerospace technology.

 This was super exciting to me during my whole time there, but when it came to find an internship, I quickly found that many of these companies have contracts